National conventions for writing telephone numbers: Belgium

 Belgian telephone numbers consist of three parts: First '0', secondly the "zone prefix" (A) which has one or two digits for landlines and three digits for mobile phones, and thirdly the "subscriber's number" (B).

 Land lines always have nine digits.
 They are prefixed by a zero, followed by the zone prefix.
 Depending on the length of the zone prefix, the subscriber's number consists of either 6 or 7 digits.
 Hence land line numbers are written either 0AA BB BB BB or 0A BBB BB BB.

 Mobile phone numbers always consist of ten digits.
 The first digit of the "zone prefix" of a mobile number is always '4'.
 Then follows 2 digits indicating to which Mobile Operator's pool the number originally belonged when it was taken into usage.
 The fourth digit represents a "sub-group" of this pool and has no additional meaning other than increasing the amount of possible numbers.
 The subscriber's number consists of six digits.
 Hence, mobile phone numbers are written 04AA BB BB BB.
 Sometimes, the last six digits are written in two groups of 3 digits to increase readability: 04AA BBB BBB.

 Numbers are sometimes written with a slash in between the zone prefix and the subscriber's number.
 This is the case for both land lines and mobile phone numbers.
 Sometimes, dots are written between the blocks of the subscriber's number.
 Examples: 0AA/BB BB BB, 0AA/BB.BB.BB; for mobile numbers: 04AA/BB BB BB, 04AA/BB.BB.BB or 04AA/BBB.BBB.

-The international code prefix for Belgium is "32".
+The country code for Belgium is "32".
 When dialing a number with the prefix, the 0 can be dropped, e.g.: +32 9055.